ayaka14732/tpu-starter/README.md

 mosh tpu1 -- byobu
 ```

-You can learn more about Byobu from this video [Learn Byobu while listening to Mozart](https://youtu.be/NawuGmcvKus).
+You can learn more about Byobu from the video [Learn Byobu while listening to Mozart](https://youtu.be/NawuGmcvKus).

 #### 2.6.3.
 Set up VSCode Remote-SSH